Knitted socks

 20.10.2023

-What can I do?
+What can I do to knit kindly?

 Could this yarn be made from alternative materials?

-If so, you will find a list of common alternative materials in the guide.
+Yes, and you can find a list of common alternative materials in the guide

-Does it have to be merino wool?
+Does it have to be Merino wool?

-If yes, you should consider the following to ensure that your purchase does not support animal suffering:
+If yes, you should consider the following points to ensure that your purchase does not support animal suffering:

 BEST AVAILABLE CERTIFICATIONS – WOOL